Stationary measures for higher spin vertex models on a strip

 We remark that the Markov chains defined by the fused vertex model on a strip are indexed by down-right paths on the strip.
 In this paper we are able to study the stationary measure corresponding to an arbitrary path.
 It is interesting that the systems indexed by different down-right paths share the same phase diagram (but with different limits of mean density).
 This phenomenon has not been observed previously in \cite{Y}, since the asymptotics was only obtained therein for the horizontal path.
 Moreover, we observe that the system corresponding to a specific down-right path (the zig-zag path) coincides with one of the `two-step Floquet dynamics' models in \cite{Vanicat_fused_MPA}.
 Therefore our fused vertex model on a strip can be considered as a generalization of this `two-step Floquet dynamics' system.
 Our results, in particular, answer an open question raised in \cite[Section 4]{Vanicat_fused_MPA} of the mean density and the phase diagram of such (a class of) systems.

 The family of Markov chains studied in this paper are parameterized by the following: the system size $N$, the number $I$ (which controls the spin), bulk and boundary parameters $q,\k,\aaa,\bbb,\ccc,\ddd$, and the shape of a down-right path $\hP$.
 As size $N$ approaches infinity, this class of models share a common phase diagram, which, after an appropriate mapping, matches the phase diagram of open ASEP.
 We remark that the open ASEP models are parameterized by the system size $N$ and $q,\alpha,\beta,\gamma,\delta$.
-This demonstrates the `universality' of the open ASEP phase diagram, in the sense that a family of systems share this common phase diagram.
+This provides evidence for the universality of the open ASEP phase diagram, in the sense that a family of systems shares this common phase diagram.

 It is possible that, as mentioned in the first paragraph, the higher spin vertex model on a strip studied in this paper could also be degenerated and analytically continued into particle systems and polymer models (see \cite{Jimmy_He} for an example in half space).
 If such procedure could also be done for the fused matrix ansatz, then one may get a description of its stationary measure.
 We plan to explore this direction in future research.